Public Transport Corporation: Formation

 The Public Transport Corporation was initially established under changes made to the Transport Act 1983 by the Transport (Amendment) Act 1989.
 The statutory changes abolished the former State Transport Authority and Metropolitan Transit Authority thereby creating the Public Transport Corporation in its place.
 The functions of the PTC were an amalgamation of those of its two predecessors.
 The green and gold livery on vehicles was retained, though with a new double arrow logo.

 The PTC was subject to the control and general direction of the former Director-General of Transport initially and then later to the Secretary to the Department of Transport and, ultimately, the Minister for Transport.
 A 14-member Public Transport Corporation Board was appointed by the Minister to provide advice to the Chief Executive of the PTC.

 Demise

 Franchising of the PTC commenced under the Kennett Government of the 1990s.
 Privatisation began with some of the bus operations in December 1993.
 V/Line was split into Passenger and Freight divisions, with the latter sold outright.
-The Met was divided into Bayside Trains, Hillside Trains, Swanston Trams and Yarra Trams from October 1997 and these along with V/Line's passenger operations passed to the private sector in August 1999.
+The Met was divided into Bayside Trains, Hillside Trains, Swanston Trams and Yarra Trams on 1 July 1998 and these along with V/Line's passenger operations passed to the private sector in August 1999.

 These separate bodies were all franchised separately as follows: